goreleaser/goreleaser/www/docs/customization/aur.md

     # Default is empty.
     description: "Software to create fast and easy drum rolls."

-    # The maintainer of the package.
+    # The maintainers of the package.
     # Defaults to empty.
+    maintainers:
-    maintainer: 'Foo Bar <foo at bar dot com>'
+      - 'Foo Bar <foo at bar dot com>'

     # The contributors of the package.
     # Defaults to empty.